renecotyfanboy/CADET/README.md

 $ python3 CADET_search.py foldername [threshold]
 ```

-which uses all `.fits` files in the corresponding folder (`foldername`) and saves their raw cavity predictions into the `.fits` files while also properly preserving the WCS coordinates.
-On the output there is also a `.png` file showing decomposed cavities and a `.txt` file containing calculated areas and cavity volumes.
+The script loads all the FITS files in the corresponding folder (`foldername`) and saves corresponding raw cavity predictions again into the FITS format while also properly preserving the WCS coordinates.
+On the output there is also a PNG file showing decomposed cavities and a TXT file containing calculated cavity areas and volumes.

-The volumes of X-ray cavities are calculated under the assumption of a symmetry along the direction from the galactic centre into the centre of the cavity (*center of mass*).
+The volumes of X-ray cavities are calculated under the assumption of a symmetry along the galactocentric direction into the centre of the cavity (*center of mass*).
 The cavity depth in each point along that direction is assumed to be equal to its width.
 Thereby produced 3D cavity models can be alternatively viewed or stored in the `.npy` format for further use (e.g. cavity energy calculation)

 ### Convolutional part